January 2017 Afghanistan bombings: Third bombing

-A third bombing occurred in Lashkargah, where at least seven to 16 civilians were killed and six to nine were injured, not including the deceased suicide bomber.
-The Taliban claimed responsibility for the attack that targeted a tribal elder.
+A third bombing that targeted a tribal elder occurred in Lashkargah, where at least seven to 16 civilians were killed and six to nine were injured, not including the deceased suicide bomber.
+The Taliban claimed responsibility for the attack.

 Victims

 The bombings killed numerous civilians, diplomats, and guards.
 In total, at least 64 to at least 88 people were killed and at least 94 were wounded.
 Some of the named victims include: